 SB 234 Keeping Kids Close to Home – Resources

-To meet the needs of today’s families, SB 234 equalizes and updates state law to encourage and support child care close to home, so parents can work and children can thrive, immediately and in the future.
+To meet the needs of today’s families, SB 234 supports family child care close to home so parents can work and children can thrive, immediately and in the future.

 Author: Senator Nancy Skinner